scalameta/metals/docs/new-editor.md

 ## Code actions

-The metals server uses [`textDocument/codeAction`][] requests from the editor client to provide passive refactoring hints with scalafix.
+Metals uses [`textDocument/codeAction`][] requests from the editor client to provide passive refactoring hints with scalafix.
 Currently, only the "removed unused import" refactoring is supported but more refactorings may be added in the future.

 <img src="img/code-actions.png" align="right" width="150px" style="padding-left: 20px"/>